George Eastman Professor of Management Science

 His research specialty is applied mathematical modeling with a focus on problems of health and safety.
 Barnett’s early work on homicide was presented to President Gerald Ford at the White House, and his analysis of U.S. casualties in Vietnam was the subject of a column by William F. Buckley.

-Barnett has written op-ed pieces for The New York Times, The Wall Street Journal, the Boston Globe, and USA Today.
+Barnett has written op-ed pieces for The New York Times, The Wall Street Journal, the Boston Globe, CNN Opinion, the Charlotte Observer, and USA Today.
 He received the President’s Award and the Expository Writing Award from INFORMS in 1996 and in 2001, and is a Fellow of INFORMS.
-Cited as “the nation’s leading expert on aviation safety,” Barnes was recognized with the 2002 President’s Citation from the Flight Safety Foundation for “truly outstanding contributions on behalf of safety.”
-MIT Sloan students have honored him on 10 occasions for outstanding teaching.
+Cited as “the nation’s leading expert on aviation safety,” Barnett was recognized with the 2002 President’s Citation from the Flight Safety Foundation for “truly outstanding contributions on behalf of safety.”
+MIT Sloan students have honored him on 14 occasions for outstanding teaching.

 Barnett holds a BA in mathematics from Columbia College and a PhD in mathematics from MIT.

-General Expertise: Air safety; Operations management; Operations research; Statistics
+General Expertise: Air safety; Operations management; Operations research; Operations research; Statistics

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.